IJbeasley/Personal_Academic_Website/content/VCE-Biology/2021-01-24-intro-to-proteins/index.md

 - Draw the basic structure of an animo acid
 - Define what constitutes each level of protein structure hierarchy (primary, secondary, tertiary, and quaternary)
-- Give (at least three) examples of roles proteins play
+- (Depending on your prior knowledge) Give (at least three) examples of roles proteins play

 Bonus Learning Objectives:

-- Bonus Easy:  Agree that proteins do many varied and important things for cells - *and hence you!*
+- Bonus Easy:  Agree that proteins do many varied and important things for cells *and therefore you!*

 <br>
 <br>